This post may contain affiliate links. Please read our disclosure policy.

 Instant Pot Tamales – Add a cup of water to the bottom of your Instant Pot or pressure cooker, then add a steamer basket.
 Fill the pot with your tamales, open side up, and steam for 20 minutes.
 Do a high pressure, natural release and check for doneness.

-• Store in an airtight container in the refrigerator for up to 4-5 days.
-Reheat in the microwave, wrapped in a damp towel for about a minute with the husk on.
+• Refrigerator Storage – Store in an airtight container in the refrigerator for up to 4-5 days.
+Reheat in the microwave, wrapped in a damp towel for about a few minutes with the husk on.
+It can take anywhere from 1-3 minutes to reheat.

-• Freeze in an airtight freezer bag or container for up to 4-5 months.
-For best results, wrap in parchment or plastic wrap first, then in the freezer bag.
-Thaw overnight in the fridge, then wrap in a damp paper towel and microwave.
+• Freezing Tamales – Freeze in an airtight freezer bag or container for up to 4-5 months.
+For best results, wrap each tamale in parchment or plastic wrap first, then place in the freezer bag.
+Thaw overnight in the fridge before reheating.

-• Why are my tamales soggy?
+• Soggy tamales?
 If water gets into the husk while they are cooking, the masa won’t cook properly and the tamale will be soggy.
 It’s important to make sure you wrap the corn husk tightly.

 Green Chile Chicken Tamales